Edison9419/wheat-detection-network/README.md

 This update, uploaded the project's ios-related code, as well as the python code for the generative model.

 # about the app
 We have upload the source code of this app.
-The ios project is in WDN folder.
+The ios project is in wdn-ios folder.

 # Dataset
 Global Wheat Detection on Kaggle